-Hello, we are Jane and Dave.
-We live in a small village in rural Lincolnshire in the East of England where we keep bees, chickens and pigs (pigs only during May-November) and grow fruit and vegetables in our large garden.
+Hi, we are Jane and Dave.
+We live in a small village in rural Lincolnshire in the East of England where we keep bees, chickens and pigs and grow fruit and vegetables in our large garden.

-This is a home stay, you live as part of the family, and it is really important for us to know that know that we will all get on well together.
-Part of living as a family also involves helping with ordinary household chores in addition to the 'work' that you do - simple things like washing up, hanging out the laundry, helping with cooking - whatever needs to be done.
+This is a home stay, you live as part of the family, and it is really important for us to know that we will all get on well together.
+Part of living as a family also involves helping with ordinary household chores in addition to the `work` that you do - simple things like washing up, hanging out the laundry, helping with cooking - whatever needs to be done.
 It works best for us when people just slot in and take their share in anything that needs to be done.
-We'll always make sure that you have enough free time to do whatever you want to do.
-Here is a snapshot of our 2017 year with HelpX volunteers and others from similar sites.
+We`ll always make sure that you have enough free time to do whatever you want to do.

-So if you join us in 2018 you could be weeding, mucking out pigs, digging vegetable plots, building paths, painting, harvesting vegetables, spinning honey, making country wine and a whole range of other activities.
+We are looking forward to meeting the other people who will be joining us this year.
+You could be weeding, mucking out pigs, digging vegetable plots, building paths, painting, harvesting vegetables, spinning honey, making country wine and a whole range of other activities.
 If the weather is bad there is always house cleaning and organising to be doing!
 We try to match tasks to your skills and we are happy to teach you.
 We really appreciate people who are competent, practical, hard working and able to take the initiative and think about what needs to be done.
-If you think you'd be able to help with any of the above, let us know, and tell us what experience you have already.
+If you think you`d be able to help with any of the above, let us know, and tell us what experience you have already.

 We can generally be quite flexible about which days you help so this can also be a great opportunity to use our house as a base for a few weeks, helping and taking time off to explore places a bit further away.
 We are in a rural location, with no amenities, so you need to be comfortable keeping yourself occupied when you are not working - whether it is reading a book, using the internet, painting or whatever your own interests are.
 We have a wide range of books that you can borrow and you can use our wireless internet and TV.
 There is countryside all around to explore on foot or by bike and we can often offer lifts to the nearby towns in your spare time.
 Newark is a lovely market town.
 Lincoln is a small, historic, university town with a beautiful cathedral.
 Further away there is Nottingham or York and we are on the main train line for London, Newcastle and Edinburgh.

 We look forward to meeting you in 2018.
-This is a homestay, so it's really important for us to be confident that we will all enjoy eachother's company.
-So if you write to us, tell us why you'd like to stay and make sure that you include a photograph.
+This is a homestay, it's really important for us to be confident that we will all enjoy each other`s company.
+So if you write to us, tell us that you have read our profile and why you'd like to stay and make sure that you include a photograph.

 Jane and Dave